EasyCare CalCheck: The Smart Choice for Calibration Checks

 If you’ve been using reusable RH sensors lately, you might be inclined to discount this story as a fairy tale.
 However, it’s quite possible with the Rapid RH® 5.0 Smart Sensor.

-This almost-miraculous time savings is due to a patent-pending revolutionary design feature we call the EasyCare CalCheck®, and it’s going to change the way you look at ASTM F2170 compliance for reusable RH sensors.
+This almost-miraculous time saving is due to a patent-pending revolutionary design feature we call the EasyCare CalCheck®, and it’s going to change the way you look at ASTM F2170 compliance for reusable RH sensors.

 With conventional reusable RH sensors, checking calibration is a time-consuming and expensive process.
 The sensor is placed into a calibration check chamber, where it is exposed to vapors from a saturated salt solution, left to equilibrate, and then checked to see if the sensor reading is within the parameters specified in ASTM F2170.
 The equilibration process will generally take a minimum of one hour, and depending on several variables, can take as long as three hours.